|

 10. Take it slow

-Making a drastic change in your lifestyle means you will have to change some old habits with new ones, and this isn’t always an easy thing to do.
+Making a change in your lifestyle means you will have to change some old habits with new ones, and this isn’t always an easy thing to do.

 Having a 100% trash-free life can be quite difficult and almost impossible.
-That’s why don’t beat yourself up if you aren’t ‘perfect’ (no one is).
+That’s why you don’t beat yourself up if you aren’t ‘perfect’ (no one is).

 Try to avoid comparing your journey with others.
 We all have different resources and specific living situations.